Erwan923/hextris-devops-challenge-erwan/README.md

 ## Application Containerization

-### Dockerfile Strategy

-The application uses a multi-stage build optimized for production:
+The application uses an Alpine-based Nginx container optimized for production:

 ```dockerfile
 FROM nginx:alpine